AdaCore/spark2014/lrm/source/mapping-spec.rst

       :linenos:

 .. todo::
-   Note that the details of false alarm management are still TBD and so there is currently no equivalent of the accept annotation in the SPARK 2005 body.
+   Depending on the outcome of M423-014, either pragma Annotate or pragma Warning will be utilized to accept warnings/errors in |SPARK|.
-   To be completed in the Milestone 3 version of this document.
+   To be completed in the Milestone 4 version of this document.

 Body in |SPARK|: